 agricultural and post-harvest processes to increase the quality of their crop year on year.

-2021 will see the first in our series of site specific installations targeted for large scale coffee events.
-Sites will include London Coffee Festival and the Manchester Coffee Festival for 2021.
-The touring Kulhar Project - an interactive ceramics installation, asking participants to engage with the crossovers between sustainability and creativity through the tactile experience of making reusable coffee cups.
-Originally planned for 2020, we have had to push back to 2021.
+2022 will see the second in our series of site specific installations targeted for large scale coffee events.
+Sites will include London Coffee Festival and the Manchester Coffee Festival for 2022.
+The touring Tether Project - an interactive print making installation, asking participants to engage with the crossovers between sustainability and creativity through the tactile experience of collaborative screen printing.

 Collaboration is at the core of how we work.
-As well as partnering with likeminded ethical companies such as Good and Proper Tea, Barebones Chocolate and Minor Figures – we also collaborate with artists and designers on a number of different projects including ceramics, print and animation.
+As well as partnering with likeminded ethical companies such as Good and Proper Tea and Barebones Chocolate – we also collaborate with artists and designers on a number of different projects including ceramics, print and animation.

 Our schools projects is one of the ways we work towards building more sustainable communities.
 Funded through our wholesale program we run an annual project working with inner-city schools.
 The project engages with students on topics surrounding ethical sourcing practices.
 The curriculum covers a variety of different subjects from geography to biology of coffee, economics, history and post-colonialism.